rhdtownsend/msg/docs/source/user-guide/exception-handling.rst

 =

-Using the C interface, exceptions are signaled through the pointer function argument `stat`.
-If this pointer is non-null, then on return the pointer target `*stat` is set to one of the status code values defined in the :ref:`C enums <c-enums>` section.
+Using the C interface, exceptions are signaled through the pointer function argument :code:`stat`.
+If this pointer is non-null, then on return the pointer target :code:`*stat` is set to one of the status code values defined in the :ref:`C enums <c-enums>` section.
 The value :c:enumerator:`STAT_OK` indicates that no problem was encountered; other values signal an exception.
-If `stat` is null when an exception occurs, then execution halts with an error message printed to standard output.
+If :code:`stat` is null when an exception occurs, then execution halts with an error message printed to standard output.